palantir/atlasdb/docs/source/services/timelock_service/server_configuration.rst

           - http://palantir.com:8701

 .. list-table::
+   :widths: 5 40
    :header-rows: 1

    * - Property
      - Description

    * - localServer
      - A string following the form ``protocol://hostname:port`` which matches the host on which this config exists.

    * - servers
      - A list of strings following the form ``protocol://hostname:port`` identifying the hosts in this Timelock Service cluster.
 Note that this list must include the ``localServer``.

 Atomix
 ------